TurnOffTheTV/mediascript/sc7x.md

 Colors are stored as little-endian 32-bit signed integers.
 Each byte of the integer represents one color channel, for R,G,B, and A.

+## sc7 File Format

+The sc7 file format is exactly the same as the sc7x format, the only difference is that assets are not stored in the file.
+Asset thumbnails are still stored, though.

 ## Interesting Notes

 MediaShout orders the file with the thumbnail data first and the ZIP afterwards, but it will accept a script file with those two flipped, as long as the values in the header reflect the change.